MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **Additional changes:**

-- When the scanner's schedule is set to Always, there is now a delay of 30 seconds between scans.
+- When the scanner's schedule is set to **Always**, there is now a delay of 30 seconds between scans.

 ## Version 1.37.19.0